-My first trip to Savannah was four days, arriving Wednesday evening and heading home Sunday morning.
+My first trip to Savannah was four days.
 That was just about perfect!
 We had plenty of time to take a city tour, see the historic sites, and enjoy amazing food.
 But, if you only have one day in Savannah, that’s enough time for a couple historic site tours with time to explore Savannah’s historic district.

 The most popular times to visit Savannah are between the months of March and July.
-The trees and flowers are all in bloom, and warm temperatures mean no need to carry coats.
+The city is in bloom, and warm temperatures mean there’s no need to carry coats.
 Avoid St. Patrick’s Day (massive festival) and holiday weekends.
 Fall is the off season in Savannah, but it’s a great time to go because it’s cooler in the evening.
 Really, there’s no bad time to visit Savannah!

 Absolutely!
 We parked our car at the hotel and left it the whole time we stayed.
 Savannah’s historic district is compact and relatively flat.
 The best way to enjoy Savannah is on foot, so you can linger in the squares.
 If you want to visit Wormsloe State Historic Site or Tybee Island, you’ll want a car for that.

 The DOT Trolley in Savannah’s historic district is free.
 It has two routes, Downtown and Forsyth Park, with 18 stops.
 This is not a narrated city tour trolley.
 The narrated trolley tours are not free, but they are intended to be entertaining and informative.